 Unforeseen medical treatment

-Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only to show a valid national ID card to prove eligibility for public healthcare in Norway.
+Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only to show a valid national ID card to access public healthcare in Norway.

 Norway has not adopted EU Regulation 1231/10.
-Therefore, third country nationals do not have the right to use their EHICs in Norway unless they are stateless, refugees or family members of an EU national.
+This means non-EU nationals cannot use their EHICs in Norway unless they are stateless, refugees or family members of an EU national.

 Tel: 800 43 573

 - To receive emergency or essential treatment, you should preferably go to an accident and emergency department ('legevakt') or a general practitioner working for the public healthcare system.
 Show your European Health Insurance Card and your passport or other identification.